 - Our lesson reminder emails have now been corrected for timezone accuracy so that those of you working across timezones won’t have to deal with unnecessary confusion

-- We have also improved the exported information for lessons, from now on this will include location data, enabling you to store, search and organize on the basis of lesson location.
+- We have also improved the exported information for lessons, from now on this will include location data, enabling you to store, search and organise on the basis of lesson location.

 And it’s not only been bug fixes and tweaks, there have also been a few big projects that we have pushed through in the last month that we are fiercely proud of, here’s a round up of some of our top picks: